bk138/gromit-mpx/README.md

     gromit-mpx --quit
-        will cause the main Gromit-Mpx-MPX process to quit (or "-q") gromit-mpx --toggle
+        will cause the main Gromit-Mpx-MPX process to quit (or "-q") gromit-mpx --toggle <device-number>
-        will toggle the grabbing of the cursor (or "-t") gromit-mpx --visibility
+        will toggle the grabbing of all cursors (or "-t").
+Optionally, it toggles for the given internal device number (not XInput ID) only.
+    gromit-mpx --visibility
         will toggle the visibility of the window (or "-v") gromit-mpx --clear